zachporreca/text_analysis_workshop/README.md

         2) quanteda
         3) quanteda.textplots
         4) ggplot2
+   4) The code is commented out so you are able to see what each section is intended to do/ what question it is answering

 Packages for R can be installed as follows:
     1) In RStudio's top menu choose "Tools"